vdtdg/dev-toolbox/README.md

 ## Introduction
-Welcome to *Dev Toolbox*, a unique developer's companion for all your coding needs.
-This toolbox is designed to be simple, efficient, and respectful of your privacy.
+Welcome to *Dev Toolbox*, a simple, efficient, and respectful of your privacy toolbox for developers.

 It's fully client-side, meaning all processing is done in your browser without the need for server-side interaction.

+Bookmark it, keep a tab open while you work and have access to its tool.
+No need to install countless plugins on your IDEs.

+You're working on a colleague's computer and need a tool a base64 conversion tool?
+No need to install plugins and mess with other people's environments, just [open the toolbox on their browser](https://valerian.dtdg.fr/dev-toolbox) and use the toolbox directly.

 ## Features
+-  **Free**: Totally free, forever.
 -  **Lightweight**: Optimized for speed and efficiency.
-- **No Ads or Cookies**: Enjoy an uninterrupted experience without tracking.
+-  **No Ads or cookies**: Enjoy an uninterrupted experience without tracking.
+-  **Mobile friendly**: The responsive interface accommodate both mobile and desktop users.
-- **Fully Client-Side**: Your code and data stay on your machine, ensuring privacy and security.
+-  **Fully client-side**: Your data stay on your machine, and is processed locally, ensuring privacy and security.
-- **Versatile Tools**: Includes a variety of tools useful for developers regardless of different languages and frameworks.
+-  **Versatile tools**: Includes a variety of tools useful for developers regardless of different languages and frameworks.

 ## Usage